Detained software guru McAfee hospitalized in Guatemala

 "We should take into account the fact that McAfee has not been accused of any crime in Belize," he said.

-Police in Belize want to quiz McAfee as "a person of interest" in the killing of fellow American, Gregory Faull, with whom he had quarrelled.
+Police in Belize want to quiz McAfee as "a person of interest" in the killing of fellow American, Gregory Faull, with whom he had quarreled.
 But they say he is not a prime suspect in the probe.
-McAfee says he has been persecuted by Belize's ruling party because he refused to pay around $2 million (1.2 million pounds) he says it is trying to hustle out of him, he said.
+McAfee says he has been persecuted by Belize's ruling party because he refused to pay around $2 million he says it is trying to hustle out of him, he said.

 Belize's prime minister denies this and has described McAfee, who made millions from the Internet anti-virus software that bears his name, as "bonkers."
 McAfee later lost much of his fortune and turned to a life of semi-reclusion by the Belizean beach.